chevdor/subwasm/README.md

         -V, --version    Print version information

     SUBCOMMANDS:
+        compress      Compress a runtime
+        decompress    Decompress a runtime
         diff          Compare 2 runtimes
         get           Get/Download the runtime wasm from a running node through rpc help          Print this message or the help of the given subcommand(s) info          The `info` command returns summarized information about a runtime metadata      Returns the metadata as a json object.
 You may also use the "meta" alias

 ### Command: get